 - If empty, match all records will not filter by this field if no data is received.

 Be sure to note the parameter name (the text between “[@” and “]” because you will need it later.

-Now that your Report DataPage is complete, deploy it using the embedded method.
+Now that your Report DataPage is complete, deploy it using the Embed deployment method.
 Copy the host URL (if using the embedded deployment method).

 Generate links to filter this DataPage